Welcome to Norway

 Visit Norway with the enchanting and famous Norwegian fjords and discover Norway's culture, cities, nature and much more...

-Norway is world famous for beautiful nature especially the fjords.
-Also, the many national parks are impressing with mountains, ice-blue glaciers, deep green forests, lakes, and beautiful green valleys and pastures.
+Norway is world-famous for its beautiful nature, especially the Norwegian fjords.
+Also, the many national parks are impressive with mountains, ice-blue glaciers, deep green forests, lakes, and beautiful green valleys and pastures.
 Norway is one of the three Scandinavian countries; with Denmark and Sweden, Norway is ranked as one of the best countries to live in and has one of the lowest crime rates in the world.

 Norway is the home of skiing

-Alpin skiing and snowboarding are offered more than 500 ski centers here to mention Hafjell, Trysil, Kvitfjell and Hemsedal.
+Many ski centres offer Alpine skiing and snowboarding, including Hafjell, Trysil, Kvitfjell and Hemsedal.
 The ski season lasts from November to Easter.

 Extreme sports like freeskiing, kiteboarding, downhill and mountain bike racing, rock climbing, rafting, parachuting, and BASE jumping are becoming increasingly popular.

 In 1957 The Outdoors Recreation Act (Allemannsretten) allowed everyone to access the open country, even private property.
 In Norway, there is a network of well-maintained trails and cabins.